 The outlet structure, similar to the inlet structure, consists of a box culvert section open at the south end with a concrete structure supporting the entrance of the twin CSP culverts at the north end.
-The outlet concrete structure portion itself is approximately 3150 mm x 1500 mm in size and is attached to the upstream end of the 2700 mm x 1500 mm open-footing box culvert.
+The outlet concrete structure portion itself is approximately 2700 mm x 1500 mm in size.
 As a result, one of the twin CSP culverts is partially blocked but the transition is mitered such that flow does not appear to be significantly impeded by the overlap.
 The outlet portion of the culvert system discharges via the open-footing box culvert to the open channel of Reach #3.

 Recent structural inspection reports indicate that some of these individual elements are in fair to poor condition.
-Copies of the OSIM Inspection Reports (2018 and 2020) are included in Appendix G.
+Copies of the OSIM Inspection Reports (2022) are included in Appendix G.